nickbrandt/GitLab/doc/user/group/index.md

-With [GitLab Contribution Analytics](contribution_analytics/index.md) you have an overview of the contributions (pushes, merge requests, and issues) performed my your group members.
+With [GitLab Contribution Analytics](contribution_analytics/index.md) you have an overview of the contributions (pushes, merge requests, and issues) performed by your group members.

 ## Issues analytics **[PREMIUM]**